cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/bug_report.md

 I tried to [...] and I expected [...] instead [...]

 **GEOPM version**
-E.g. output from `geopmread --version`
+Output from `geopmread --version`

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Actual behavior**
-A clear and concise description of what actually happened
+A clear and concise description of what actually happened.

 **Error messages produced**
 If possible use `configure --enable-debug ...` for more verbose error messaging.
+This can be achieved by exporting `GEOPM_GLOBAL_CONFIG_OPTIONS=--enable-debug ...`

 **Additional context**
 Add any other context about the problem here.
+(or `GEOPM_GLOBAL_CONFIG_OPTIONS="--enable-debug" ./build.sh` if you're using the build script) for more verbose error messaging.